 Disclaimer: This post is linked with Amazon Services, and as a Amazon Associate I will earn from qualifying purchases.
 But don't worry, this does not affect you at all.

 Hello there!
 Before I begin, if you are interested in breeding pure bred labs, please make sure this is the decision for you.
 Breeding is a major undertaking and with the serious issue of overcrowding in shelters, please ensure you are going to provide a safe and thriving environment for your dog.
-Make sure the dog line your breeding is free of cancer and common issues such as hip dyslpcia.
-This is a major animal issue in todays world and we want to breed labs to promote a genetically healthy dog breed and to provide a healthy lovable animal for people and their family.
+Make sure the dog line your breeding is free of cancer and common issues such as hip dysplasia.
+This is a major animal issue in our country, and we want to breed labs to promote a genetically healthy dog breed and to provide a healthy lovable animal for people and their family.

-OnTo start a dog business, I recommend looking at your local ordinances because one county might not track sale of dogs while another will track sale of dogs.
+To start a dog business, I recommend looking at your local ordinances because one county might not track sale of dogs while another will track sale of dogs.
 To begin, the dogs you choose to breed, make sure the line is free of cancer and health issues.
-These dogs do not have to be AKC, so I always recommend to know the breeder where you purchase the dog or use for the stud.
+These dogs do not have to be AKC, so I always recommend to know the breeder where you purchase the dog or the line for both mother and stud.

-To begin your journey, once your dog is pregnant, I recommend purchasing: a rectal thermometer, many rags, pee towels or washable clothes, disposable gloves, paper towels, a Nasal Aspirator, supplement puppy milk powder, weight machine and puppy collars.
+To begin your journey, once your dog is pregnant, I recommend purchasing: a rectal thermometer, rags, pee towels or washable clothes, disposable gloves, paper towels, a Nasal Aspirator, supplement puppy milk powder, weight machine and puppy collars.
 While your dog is pregnant, I would call your vet right away and book an appointment for an X-ray.
 The X-ray will determine how many puppies will be born and if there are any issues with the puppies.

 At the time they are born, this is the time you want to start marketing your puppies.
 You can either create your own breeding company (please note, this alll depends on county and state laws) and post on the specific breeding Facebook group or, if you do not have a business, you can use another Facebook group, Craigslist, your local newspaper or local puppy websites.
-For our puppies, we sell them by word of mouth or exclusively on Craigslist.
+For our puppies, we usually sell them by word of mouth or exclusively on Craigslist.
 I actually like Craigslist because you can kind of get where the people are coming from and why they want a puppy specifically.
 Many folks always wanted a yellow lab, but many times they are selling for thousands of dollars (which if they aren't AKC, is nuts.
 That is wayy too much), so they went with us and got a beautiful yellow lab!

 For the puppies, many breeders will sell there puppies at 8 weeks or they might wait until they are 12 weeks.
-This all depends on your preference, but many professionals will agree that you should wait until they are 9 weeks old and can be away from their mom.
+This all depends on your preference, but many professionals will agree that you should wait until they are at least 9 weeks old and can be away from their mom.
 Some professionals will even argue that puppies are not ready until 12 weeks old.
 It all depends on what you prefer and how much you are willing to spend on puppy food.

-I hope you enjoy your puppies because they will grow super fast.
+I hope you enjoy your puppies because they will grow super-fast.
 Please enjoy the time you have with them and thank you very much for reading.
 Any specific questions about feed or anything else, please contact me at: email@example.com or comment below!